 The reach of social is staggering, offering users the chance to connect, speak to, and actually build relationships with people regardless of geographic location – which means it gives you the chance to get your business out there on a national or international scale.
 But there is a deluge of platforms available and it would be impossible to participate on all of them.
 So before setting forth and registering accounts, it’s important to understand your audience and where they’re taking part in social, this will help you prioritise the tools you use and ensure you’re investing your time in what will be the most relevant areas.

 In the old days advertising was limited by budget, with a sliding scale from word of mouth through to national newspaper advertising.
-These days there’s social – and it’s free, what could be better?
+These days there’s social media – and it’s free, what could be better?
 It’s free to set up accounts, speak to people and put messages out.
 There are advertising options available on platforms such as Facebook and Twitter, but even then it’s affordable and targeted.

 Join the conversation